Updated: Apr 7

 The psalmist prays that he might respond well to this blessed and good affliction, but he does so in manner that zeros in on what he really and truly needs.

-“Your hands made me and fashioned me; Give me understanding, that I may learn Your commandments. – May my heart be blameless in Your statutes, So that I will not be ashamed.”
+Prayer of Preparation: Discernment (v.
+73) – “Your hands made me and fashioned me; Give me understanding, that I may learn Your commandments.”

 This prayer begins the way that all of our prayers should, with an acknowledgment of God as our creator and we as His creatures.
 Yet this opening statement goes well beyond this obvious and humbling fact.
 The word fashioned is not the word of the potter and his clay, but a term that means established or made firm.
 This opening statement not only recognizes God as our creator but includes that it is God who is our sustainer.
 He knows more about us than we could ever know about ourselves.
 It is from that vantage point that our psalmist begins his line of requests.